Build System

 ./build.pas repl # Interactive REPL

-./build.pas loader # Script file executor
+./build.pas loader # Script Loader

 ./build.pas testrunner # JavaScript test runner